dawranliou/dawranliou.com/content/11-generators-the-basics.md

 # 4. Generator in action

-To demonstrate some examples using generators, I'm going to show you how to solve the problems without them, and then with them, so we could compare different flavors.
+To demonstrate some examples using generators, I'm going to show you how to solve problems without them, and then with them, so we could compare the different flavors.

 ### Fibonacci number series

 Assuming we have a function to calculate the incredible series of data - the first n fibonacci numbers.
-This is the recursive solution most of us learned (with caching to boost performance):
+This is the recursive solution most of us learned (with caching to get some performance):

 ```python
 # Recursive solution to get the first 10 fibonacci numbers